dyno-might/dyno-might.github.io/_posts/2026-07-06-hazard-ratios.md

 ![](/img/hazard-ratios/L.png)

 Finally, *ΔHR(t)* is the decrease in hazard at age *t*.
 You can think of that as just *ΔHR(t) = 1 - HR(t)*.
-If you're OK with logarithms, there's a somewhat better approximation that uses logarithms, which I've quarantined in a footnote.[^5]
+Though if you're OK with logarithms, there's a somewhat better approximation that uses logarithms, which I've quarantined in a footnote.[^6]

 Let's start with the easy case.
 What if your intervention has the same effect on mortality at all ages, so *HR(t)=HR* is just a constant?
 Then, the above equation simplifies into

-  *ΔL ≈ ΔHR × L̄*,
+&nbsp;&nbsp;*ΔL ≈ ΔHR × L̄*,

 where

-  *L̄ = ∑ₜ P(t) × L(t).*
+&nbsp;&nbsp;*L̄ = ∑ₜ P(t) × L(t).*

-Since *P(t)* (the baseline probability of dying at age *t*) and *L(t)* (conditional life expectancy at age *t*) are constant, *L̄* is just a number.
+This makes sense!
+Again, *P(t)* is the baseline probability of dying at age *t* and *L(t)* is conditional life expectancy at age *t*.
+These are constant, so when you add them up, *L̄* is just a number.
 For males in the United States, it happens to be 12.93 years.
 This quantity has a specific meaning: The average remaining life expectancy for US males when they die.
 That sounds a bit odd, but think of picking a random death and asking how many additional years people who reach that age live on average.
 That number is 12.93 years.

 So, if an intervention has a constant hazard ratio, the mean change in life expectancy for US males is just

-  *ΔL ≈ ΔHR × 12.93* years.
+&nbsp;&nbsp;*ΔL ≈ ΔHR × 12.93* years.

-Now we're getting somewhere.
+Now we're getting somewhere!
 If you prevent a fraction *ΔHR* of deaths, then you increase life expectancy by *ΔHR* times 12.93 years.

 Now remember the naive calculation we started with: Life expectancy for US males is 75.8 years.
 You might hope that if eating more fiber drops your risk of death by 10%, that would save 7.58 years.
 Sadly, the above equation says that a 10% drop in risk only increases life expectancy by around 1.293 years—only 0.17 times as much.